RJordi/Computational-Intelligence-Project-A/README.md

 In General:

--Finish data processing. ie. cutting out the noise of the data and upload to sciebo.
+- [Finish data processing. ie. cutting out the noise of the data and upload to sciebo. ]

 Chris:

--begin report
+- begin report

 Viktor:

--stop being so beautiful
+- stop being so beautiful